 A package of comprehensive, easy-to-read livability resources, the fact sheets can be used by community leaders, policy makers, citizen activists and others to learn about and explain what makes a city, town or neighborhood a great place for people of all ages.

-Each fact sheet, in what will be an 11-part series, is a four-page PDF document that can be read online or printed and distributed.
-We encourage sharing, so please feel free to forward the fact sheets and use them for discussions and research.
+Each fact sheet is a four-page PDF document that can be read online or printed and distributed.
+We encourage sharing, so please forward the fact sheets and use them for discussions and research.

 Half of all trips taken in the U.S. are three miles or less, yet only 3 percent of commuting trips are by bicycle.
 By helping communities embrace bicycling as a healthy and viable transportation option, we can improve our numbers.